rhel-labs/learn-katacoda/file-permissions/step6.md

 # Changing group ownership

-Changing group ownership can be much more efficient than manually assinging owners, when there are many users that should have the same access to a file.
+Changing group ownership can be much more efficient than manually assigning owners, when there are many users that should have the same access to a file.
 Group ownership can be changed with the `chgrp` command by adding a colon before the name of the group.
 Return to the root terminal to execute this command: